What photos does a rental listing need first?

 A video answers movement questions that photos cannot: corridor width, how rooms connect, whether a balcony is usable, and what the view really looks like.
 Keep it slow.
 Walk from the entrance through each room once, then stop.
 A shaky two-minute clip is less useful than a clean 45-second walkthrough.

 Virtual viewing is especially useful for outstation tenants, working tenants, or popular areas where viewing slots disappear quickly.
 It should not replace accurate photos; it should support them.
+See 5 virtual viewing tips for SPEEDHOME landlords for the room-by-room walkthrough format.

 If you are using SPEEDHOME, keep the video practical.
 Show the actual unit, not a generic building montage.
 Tenants need to decide whether to view or apply, not watch a property advertisement.

-How should the photos support tenant screening?
+How do photos support tenant screening?

 Photos should attract the right tenant, not every tenant.
 Accurate visuals help tenants reject unsuitable homes before they waste the landlord's time.